kwestin/dac-purple-teaming-workshop/README.md

 ## Lab 4: Purple Teaming Detections

-**Lab 4:  Exercise 1 - Installing Dorothy**
+**Lab 4:  Exercise 1 - Installing Dorothy (Optional)**
-Note: Dorothy does not use exploits or conduct any brute force, the tool requires an Okta access token. <br>
+Note: Dorothy does not use exploits or conduct any brute force, the tool requires an Okta access token.
-DO NOT TEST THIS TOOL ON A PRODUCTION OKTA INSTANCE, PLEASE USER [YOUR FREE OKTA DEVELOPER ACCOUNT](https://developer.okta.com/)
+DO NOT TEST THIS TOOL ON A PRODUCTION OKTA INSTANCE, PLEASE USE [YOUR OKTA DEVELOPER ACCOUNT](https://developer.okta.com/)

 Requirements: Python 3.7+, pip3
 1. Installing Dorothy